 "For both, the main benefit is also that I get to have an enforced rest time!"

 She did have a rather unpleasant experience the second time though, for heat rash struck and she had to remove the slimming wrap after four hours instead of the eight hours she had initially targeted.

+Looking for a good post-pregnancy massage service at home?
 These are some of the postnatal massage services tried, tested and recommended by theAsianparent mummy readers.
-Many of the therapists operate on a freelance basis and their schedules are flexible.

 - 8166 0060 / 8166 0070 (whatsapp) 62 933 933 (hotline)

 - Sessions customized to your needs and concerns to address lactation issues, musculoskeletal complains and to promote slimming.